AegeusZerium/QuantitativeFinanceandRiskManagement/README.md

 The Notebook is about the most popular mathematical model used in the broad field of finance and its use in derivative pricing.

-The programming language and scientific libraries used for visualization are:
+The programming language and scientific libraries used for visualization and computing are:

 - Python 3.7.3
 - Numpy 1.16.2